redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_NEUTRON_OVS_TUNNEL_IF**
     Interface for the Open vSwitch tunnel.
 Packstack overrides the IP address used for tunnels on this hypervisor to the IP found on the specified interface (for example, eth1).

+**CONFIG_NEUTRON_OVS_TUNNEL_SUBNETS**
+    Comma-separated list of subnets (for example, 192.168.10.0/24,192.168.11.0/24) used for sending tunneling packets.
+This is used to configure IP filtering to accept tunneling packets from these subnets instead of specific IP addresses of peer nodes.
+This is useful when you add existing nodes to EXCLUDE_SERVERS because, in this case, packstack cannot modify the IP filtering of the existing nodes.

 Neutron OVS agent config for VXLAN
 ----------------------------------